subjectiverealityy/local-teas-website/README.md

 https://offee.dcms.site/

 ### Note
 The rectangular div in the header is a placeholder for a logo image.
-The div's image tag links to an image that is not present within the project and thus, no image is shown.
-This is intentional as I have not created a logo for the website so there is no logo image.
-The div is a placeholder that works like a logo image would and links back to the homepage when clicked.
+It links back to the homepage when clicked.
+The image tag of the div has a source file path that does not exist in the project.
+This is intentional, as I have not created a custom logo for the website.
+The div is meant to serve as a placeholder and function as a logo image would.